Hi there, I'm Erik. I'm an undergraduate Computer Science and German student at the University of Wisconsin — Madison, graduating in spring 2015.

 Quite a few of my personal programming projects end up on Github eventually, almost all of them with basically no practical use.
 However, if you are so inclined, you can find my Github profile here.
 Also, go check out my explanations of some things on the projects page.

-By now, you hopefully have a decent idea of who I am.
-If you would like to get in contact with me, send me an email, I'd love to hear from you, internet stranger.
+If you want to get in contact with me, send me an email, I'd love to hear from you, internet stranger.